connor/connor.github.io/_posts/2020-06-05-building-npr-mac-app-part1.md

 ), NSLocalizedDescription=A server with the specified hostname could not be found., NSErrorFailingURLStringKey=https://kcurlive.umkc.edu/kcur893, NSErrorFailingURLKey=https://kcurlive.umkc.edu/kcur893, _kCFStreamErrorDomainKey=10}
 ```

-Well, I’m going to save you some Googling. **tl;dr** — macOS requires you to explicitly opt your app in to making and receiving network connections.
+**tl;dr** — macOS requires you to explicitly opt your app in to making and receiving network connections.
+Since this is streaming from a URL and not our local filesystem, we need to tell the app that making network requests is allowed.

 In the Xcode project editor, with your application target selected, view the `Signing & Capabilities` tab.
 From there, be sure to check **Outgoing Connections (Client)**.